 Find Out More: Frozen Shoulders: Causes & Treatment

-Labrum tears, where there is damage to the special layer of cartilage the forms the outer rim of the shoulder socket is another possible cause of shoulder pain.
+Glenoid labrum tears, where there is damage to the special layer of cartilage the forms the outer rim of the shoulder socket, are another possible cause of shoulder pain.

 Labrum tears are usually caused by a sudden injury to the shoulder such as a fall, road traffic accident, awkward/heavy lifting or shoulder dislocation but can also develop gradually with repetitive overhead activities such as decorating.